Reefersleep/derpa/README.md

 ### Bugs

 There are probably a few bugs to do with unmatched loop braces and <'ing or >'ing out of the cells.
+Also, not a bug, but just something weird about the code - the indentation is screwed because of a bug in Vim where the = indentation mechanism just gives in after a big bunch of nested or neighbouring forms.
+I will be filing a bug report for this Vim problem.

 ### Roadmap